marcoantonioni/cp4ba-installations/README.md

 'openssl' client tool (optional, used with my other git repositories from the cp4ba-* family, eg: for trusted certificate list configuration)

+**Mac users: If you are using a Mac environment, make sure that the LibreSSL distribution and its version are compatible with latest OpenSSL version.**

 ## Prerequisites for the Openshift cluster

 The version of Openshift used must be among those supported by the CP4BA version